 This is the final article in a series about preparing for a potential recession.
 In each, CWA dives deep into strategies for protecting your portfolio, business and personal finances.

 “People are certainly talking.
-We’ve been in a market where it’s done nothing but go up.
+We’ve been in a volatile market where rates have been rising at a pace we haven’t seen before.
 So, there’s a sense of ‘is this going to continue?
-If there’s a pullback, when will it happen?’” says Erica.
+And, for how long?” says Erica.

 Whether it’s five or fifty years away, it’s never too early (or late) to plan for your retirement dream.

 CWA planners think of retirement planning in three phases: accumulation, growth and perpetuation.
 No matter what phase of life you are in during a recession, there are concerns to track and opportunities to seize.
 Here are considerations from Erica for each phase of life.